Web-learning/Web-learning/README.md

 Welcome to Weblearning on GitHub.
 This is where we (well its me at the moment) document, publish and collaborate (primarily) on the Open Umbrella :open_umbrella:.
 But feel free to look at my other repositories.

 ## How could you assist? :bellhop_bell:
 There are many ways.
 They will reveal themselves as you begin your journey.
-But the best pace to start is by visiting the open umbrella itself
+But the best pace to start is by visiting the open umbrella itself.
 Educators and technologists from all over the world are welcome to contribute to the open umbrella :earth_africa:
 You can make this project better doing the following.
 You might ...
 * discover the project [Open Umbrella](https://weblearning.co.za/umbrella/)